Community guidelines

 Repeatedly failing to show up for scheduled sessions without communicating.
 Things come up, but a pattern of no-shows wastes other coaches' time and erodes community trust.

-Using sessions, messages, or your profile to sell services, courses, programmes, or to recruit clients.
-Robin is for practice, not business development.
+Using DMs, scheduled sessions, or your profile to sell services, courses, programmes, or to recruit clients.
+The Notice board is the one space where this is welcome — and you must disclose your affiliation when you post there.

 What happens if guidelines are broken